codemagic-ci-cd/codemagic-docs/content/variables/environment-variable-groups.md

 ## Storing sensitive values/files

 Entering values in the Variable value input and marking the **Secure** checkbox will automatically encrypt those values.
-However, note that in order to store files as secure environment variables, the file needs to be base64 encoded first.
-This can be done with the help of different OS-specific command lines.
-To use the file, you will have to decode it during the build.
+However, note that in order to store **_binary files_** as secure environment variables, first it needs to be **_base64 encoded_** locally.
+To use the files, you will have to decode them during the build.

-Files like keystore, provisioning profiles require to be encoded in base64.
+Some commonly known binary files that need to be base64 encoded. e.g.
+- Android keystore (.jks or .keystore)
+- Provisioning profiles when manual code signing (.mobileprovision)
+- iOS distribution certificate (.p12) when manual code signing.

+This can be done with the help of different OS-specific command lines':

 On macOS, running the following command base64 encodes the file and copies the result to the clipboard: